UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 what they measure.
-As an example of intrinsic limitations, ADL items cannot discriminate below higher levels of functional disability thereby making it difficult to use the ADL items alone in populations where the prevalence of severe levels of disability tends to be low (Kovar and Lawton 1994).
+As an example of intrinsic limitations, ADL items cannot discriminate below higher levels of functional disability thereby making it difficult to use the ADL items alone in populations where the prevalence of severe levels of disability tends to be low ([Kovar and Lawton 1994](#references)).

-On the other hand, when considering ADL+IADL as a single scale, it is important to observe that the simple aggregation of these indicators in a deterministic model (e.g. Guttman’s model) implies the untenable assumption of the equivalence of each item’s importance (Thomas et al 1998, Fieo 2011).
-Some researchers have suggested that rather than using a deterministic model it is perhaps better to assume a probabilistic relationship between the item responses and the concept these aim to represent (Kempen et al 1995).
-Recent work by Caballero et al. (2017) have showed that it is possible to create a compound health metric in ELSA that can be used to quantify and study the health status of individuals overtime using a probabilistic model.
-In addition, and most relevantly for the larger study in which the present is nested, Caballero et al have showed that Machine Learning methods can be applied to identify relationships between socio-demographics and the health score created.
+On the other hand, when considering ADL+IADL as a single scale, it is important to observe that the simple aggregation of these indicators in a deterministic model (e.g. Guttman’s model) implies the untenable assumption of the equivalence of each item’s importance ([Thomas et al 1998, Fieo 2011](#references)).
+Some researchers have suggested that rather than using a deterministic model it is perhaps better to assume a probabilistic relationship between the item responses and the concept these aim to represent ([Kempen et al 1995](#references)).
+Recent work by [Caballero et al. (2017)](#references) have showed that it is possible to create a compound health metric in ELSA that can be used to quantify and study the health status of individuals overtime using a probabilistic model.
+In addition, and most relevantly for the larger study in which the present is nested, [Caballero et al. (2017)](#references) showed that Machine Learning methods can be applied to identify relationships between socio-demographics and the health score created.

-    Caballero, F. F., Soulis, G., Engchuan, W., Sánchez-Niubó, A., Arndt, H., Ayuso-Mateos, J. L., ... & Panagiotakos, D. B. (2017).
-Advanced analytical methodologies for measuring healthy ageing and its determinants, using factor analysis and machine learning techniques: the ATHLOS project.
-Scientific reports, 7(1), 43955.
-    Fieo, R. A., Austin, E. J., Starr, J. M., & Deary, I. J. (2011).
-Calibrating ADL-IADL scales to improve measurement accuracy and to extend the disability construct into the preclinical range: a systematic review.
-BMC geriatrics, 11, 1-15.
-    Kempen, G. I. J. M., Myers, A. M., & Powell, L. E. (1995).
-Hierarchical structure in ADL and IADL: analytical assumptions and applications for clinicians and researchers.
-Journal of clinical epidemiology, 48(11), 1299-1305.
-    Thomas, V. S., Rockwood, K., & McDowell, I. (1998).
-Multidimensionality in instrumental and basic activities of daily living.
-Journal of clinical epidemiology, 51(4), 315-321.

 ### Correlation matrix